MARTHA HILL DUNCAN, Composer, Conductor, Music Educator

 In addition to her vocal writing, Martha is known for her piano compositions.
 Many of these works were inspired, at least in part, by her long-time career as a piano teacher and by the memorable places she has lived or visited.
 Some of these piano solos, as well as some of her art songs, appear in the syllabi and/or publications of The Royal Conservatory of Music, Conservatory Canada and Contemporary Showcase.
 Several piano pieces also appear in the Northern Lights and Making Tracks series of The Canadian National Conservatory of Music.
-She also has ongoing partnerships with several music publishers, including Graphite Publishing (http://graphitepublishing.com) which have commissioned her to write art songs and choral music.
+Notable piano collections are Cottage Days, Isla Vista Suite, Precipitations, Angular Measures, Zarzamora Suite, and The Sunken Garden, the latter commissioned by Mexican-Canadian pianist, Dr. Jorge Suarez.

-Martha currently lives in Kingston, Ontario with her husband and has two grown children, Alex, a mathematician and Claire, a singer, actress and voice-over artist.
+She lives in Kingston, Ontario with her husband, Martin, and has two grown children, Alex, a math professor and Claire, a singer, actress and voice-over artist.
 She also has an adorable granddaughter.